 “Next, they get down to the nitty-gritty of the standard,” said Ms. Sneed.
 “On this worksheet, kids look at a cross-section diagram.
 They use the key to identify organisms.
 Additionally, they have to order the layers.”

-“Yeah, and they have to determine whether the layer was formed on land or water.”
+“Yeah, and they have to determine whether the layer was formed on land or water.
+I love the way other skills are integrated into this science activity.”

 Identifying Land and Water Fossils

 Mr. Frank pointed to another information page.
-“If we want, we can teach about the Geologic Time Scale.”
+“Let’s try teaching about fossils with the Geologic Time Scale.”

 Ms. Sneed nodded, deep in thought.
 “And we finish up with more analysis of fossils.
 Here, kids look at skulls to determine whether the animal was a carnivore or herbivore.
 Furthermore, they study two fossil layers and tell if they were formed on land or under water.”